DestinE-Climate-DT/AQUA/docs/sphinx/source/stateoftheart_diagnostics/ensemble.rst

 .. code-block:: python

-   from aqua.diagnostics import EnsembleTimeseries from aqua.diagnostics import PlotEnsembleTimeseries from aqua.diagnostics import merge_from_data_files
+   from aqua.diagnostics import EnsembleTimeseries

    # Check if we need monthly and annual time variables
    ts = EnsembleTimeseries(